lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

-The second overlay file shows the use of `path`s, `phandle`, `phandle`s and `phandle-array`, including the alternative array syntax that we've seen before.
+The second overlay file shows the use of `path`s, `phandle`, `phandle`s, and `phandle-array`, including the alternative array syntax that we've just seen.
 Here, for the property `phandle-array-of-refs`, you can see how this syntax can sometimes result in a more readable devicetree source file.

 `dts/playground/props-phandles.overlay`
 ```dts